NotSooShariff/spamwarden-api/README.md

    ```

    Use the URL under "Forwarding" in ngrok to make API calls.
 This should look something like `https://{your-ngrok-code}.ngrok-free.app/`
-8. You can test if the server is running by executing the `test.py` code I have added under the `API Test/` directory from anywhere.
+8. You can test if the server is running by executing the `test.py` code I have added under the `testcode/` directory from anywhere.

 Certainly!
 Here's an added section on the API's endpoints and example usage: